moody/Waffle/README.md

--- Removes component from this node's own children entirely, detaching it (and its own -- children, if it has any) from the tree rather than excluding it from layout the way -- Hide() does.
+-- Removes component from this node's own children entirely, detaching it (and its own -- children, if it has any) from the tree rather than excluding it from layout the way -- SetHidden(true) does.
 Doesn't touch component's own frame.
-Only succeeds if component really is -- this node's own child; returns false, without detaching it, if it's attached elsewhere. local detached = component:DetachComponent(row)
+Only succeeds if component -- really is this node's own child; returns false, without detaching it, if it's attached -- elsewhere. local detached = component:DetachComponent(row)

 -- Removes every child from this node, same as calling DetachComponent on each one.